smoke/smoke/README.md

 smoke
 =====

-Libraries, tools and other for extending and supporting Zend Framework, Mad (maintainable-framework) &amp; others
+My libraries, tools and other for extending and supporting Zend Framework, Mad (maintainable-framework) and other tools I use.